akrampathan07/Prediction-Using-Supervised-ML/README.md

 # Prediction Using Supervised ML
-The tasks during internship of Sparks Foundation uploaded here
+The Task1- Predict the percentage of student based on the no. of study hours.